 Mark studied Manufacturing Engineering at Churchill College, Cambridge and Industrial Design Engineering at the Royal College of Art (RCA).
-He has designed and launched over thirty of his own products, selling over a quarter of a million units.
+He has designed and launched over fifty of his own products, selling over half a million units.
 Mark is a fellow of the Royal Society for the encouragement of Arts, Manufacturers and Commerce and an industry advisor to Cambridge University’s Engineering Department, providing input on course structure and content for the undergraduate tripos.

 Whilst at the RCA he won British Inventor of the Year, for designing Self-Heating Crockery, a range of plates, cups and bowls that heat up to sixty degrees at the touch of a button.
 The crockery will keep warm for 30 minutes, and can be recharged and reused over and over by simply being washed in hot water or cleaned in a dishwasher.
-The crockery featured on Tomorrow’s World.
+Initially designed for use in the NHS to help reduce food wastage, the crockery featured on Tomorrow’s World and then in a partnership with Wedgwood, become more refined for home use.

 On graduating, Mark worked at the RCA’s research dept on a 12 month project to investigate how good design could improve standards of education in the UK.
 During his research, he spotted an opportunity to collaborate with teachers and pupils create products that help enhance concentration in lessons.
 Capitalising on the research, in 2004 he started Concentrate Design to design and manufacture products to help pupils concentrate whilst in lessons.